statnett/Talk2PowerSystem/demo1/README.md

 - TODO link to wiki
 - TODO list issues

-`templates.yaml` contains 4 out of the 5 competency questions templates.
+In `templates.yaml` we have the competency questions templates created manually by humans.
-From these templates we automatically generate a gold standard corpus `CQAGC-Candidates-10_Answers--1.yaml`, where we sample up to 10 questions from each template.
+From the templates we automatically generate a gold standard corpus `CQAGC-Candidates-10_Answers--1.yaml`, where we sample up to 10 questions from each template.

 `nordic44-ontology-query.rq` is the SPARQL query to collect the ontology schema.
-The results of the execution are in the file `nordic44.ttl`.
+The results of the execution are in the file `nordic44-ontology.ttl`.

 `nordic44.config` contains the LLM configuration.

-The evaluation results are attached in the two json files.
+The evaluation results are attached in the two json files and are produced automatically.
+The log file can be used to review the actual LLM responses.